Water fluoridation: Methods to reach target level

+The WHO recommends reaching the adequate level of fluoride intake through fluoridation of low fluoride water (or of milk or salt) as well as topical fluoride preparations including fluoridated toothpastes, silver diamine fluoride varnish, and glass ionomer cement.
+The WHO also recommends that excess intake be avoided by switching to an alternative water source if possible, or through defluoridating techniques.

+Defluoridation is needed when the naturally occurring fluoride level exceeds recommended limits.
+It can be accomplished by percolating water through granular beds of activated alumina, bone meal, bone char, or tricalcium phosphate; by coagulation with alum; or by precipitation with lime.
+Clay can also be used for defluoridation, but one must first ensure it contains no toxic chemicals or other pollutants.

+Pitcher or faucet-mounted water filters do not alter fluoride content; the more-expensive reverse osmosis filters remove 65–95% of fluoride, and distillation removes all fluoride.

 Evidence

 Existing evidence suggests that water fluoridation reduces tooth decay.
-Consistent evidence also suggests that it causes dental fluorosis, most of which is mild and not usually of aesthetic concern.
+Consistent evidence also suggests that it can cause dental fluorosis, most of which is mild and not usually of aesthetic concern.
 No clear evidence of other adverse effects exists, though almost all research thereof has been of poor quality.

 Effectiveness

 Reviews have shown that water fluoridation reduces cavities in children.
 A conclusion for the efficacy in adults is less clear with some reviews finding benefit and others not.
 Studies in the U.S. in the 1950s and 1960s showed that water fluoridation reduced childhood cavities by fifty to sixty percent, while studies in 1989 and 1990 showed lower reductions (40% and 18% respectively), likely due to increasing use of fluoride from other sources, notably toothpaste, and also the 'halo effect' of food and drink that is made in fluoridated areas and consumed in unfluoridated ones.